07398495819

 Stroke

-In the early stages, physiotherapy focuses on preventing complications and helping your recovery.
-Later, it can help you find ways to enable you to do things that are important to you, such as getting in and out of bed, walking or doing sports.
+Physiotherapy focuses on preventing complications and helping your recovery.
+It can help you find ways to enable you to do things that are important to you, such as getting in and out of bed, walking or doing sports.
 You might use equipment, or find different movements patterns to complete a task.
 A physiotherapist can also help you adapt an activity or task so you can do it independently.

 Good care in the early days is important to help prevent joint stiffness or muscle tightness.
 A therapist will advise on how to get comfortable and to move around if your mobility is limited.
 For example how to roll over or to get in and out of bed.
-They can advise on when and how you can get up and about and what equipment (such as a walking stick or splint) might help you.
-If you have one-sided paralysis, correct positioning is important to prevent spasm or injury.
+They can advise on when and how you can get up and about and what equipment might help you.

 The more therapy you have and the more active you are after a stroke, the better.
 Guidelines recommend that you should receive at least 45 minutes of each type of therapy you need per day for as long as you need it.
-Once you are medically stable, the aim will be to get you moving and doing as much for yourself as you can as soon as possible.
-Depending on how much you are able to do, this may include moving around your bed, then from bed to chair.
-It can also include standing balance, and walking with and without support.
 For many people this is a gradual process, and it is important to get each step right so that you are safe and regain your confidence.
 It is important to get out of bed as soon as possible, even if this is just to sit in a chair.
-Moving helps your balance, aids breathing and skin care, and prevents blood clots in your legs.
-The physiotherapist will advise on the best type of chair and position for you.
-They can advise how to use cushions to support you, particularly for a weak arm.
 If you cannot stand unaided, the physiotherapist may help you get onto your feet.
-This will give you a chance to support your own weight and encourage the muscles of your trunk, hips and legs to work.
-Your therapist may not encourage you to walk straight away if you need time to recover your strength and stamina.
+This will give you a chance to support your own weight and encourage the muscles of your shoulders, arms, hands, trunk, hips and legs to work.

 During physiotherapy you may do exercises to strengthen weak muscles and build up your stamina.
-Stretching exercises can reduce muscle and joint stiffness.
-You may also work on specific skills that you need to improve.
-For example, if you are having difficulty keeping your balance, you may be asked to stand up a lot.
-If you have difficulty lifting your arm, you will need to do activities that make you lift and use your arm.
-If you are having difficulty walking you need to walk as much as possible.
-There are many ways to exercise and practise.
+You may also work on specific skills that you need to improve such as using your hands for eating meals, getting dressed or holding onto a walking aid.
+There are many ways to exercise and practise at home, in the gym and in the pool.
 You may work on a one-to-one basis with a physiotherapist, particularly on the tasks and the movements you are learning to do and you will have activities to practise on your own outside of therapy sessions.
 Video with permission.

 There are many ways that we can help you manage the challenges and ongoing symptoms of Parkinson's.
 Adopting a sedentary lifestyle can speed up the development and symptoms of Parkinson's and lead to mood changes, loss of fitness, social isolation, reduction in daily activity and participation.
 Learning how to move your body more to avoid deconditioning should be an integral part of treatment from diagnosis.
 Specific exercises have been shown to help re-wire the brain, creating new neural pathways.
 Finding an exercise that you enjoy is key!
 If you are just getting started with exercise, contact us for more advice and help planning the right exercise programme tailored to you.

-Exercise has been used to treat Parkinson's for many decades, in recent years exercise programmes have been researched further and finely tuned to improve strength, balance, speech, function, heart and lung fitness and cognitive function.
+Exercise has been used to treat Parkinson's for many decades, in recent years exercise programmes have been researched further and finely tuned to improve strength, balance, speech, function, heart and lung fitness, cognitive function and reduce falls risk.

 In the mild stage of idiopathic Parkinson's exercising to the level where you feel you are working hard is essential to maintain long-term control of symptoms.
 Vigorous exercise that works the whole body and gets you hot and sweaty such as cycling, gym, running, circuit training, bootcamp and high energy Parkinson's programmes are ideal - building up to two and a half hours of exercise a week.